-Each term, in consultation with the Headteacher and class teachers, the SENCo will map the targeted provision in place for pupils on the SEN record to show how resources are allocated and to monitor the cost of the whole of our SEN provision.
+Each term, in consultation with the Headteacher and class teachers, the SENCo will map the targeted provision in place for pupils on the SEN record to show how resources are allocated and to monitor SEN provision.
 This targeted provision is outlined on the school's Provision Map.